CarlosMartinez-USDA/json-to-xml/ReadMe.md

 ## Issues

 ##### ISSUE #1: Page Numbering
-1. Page numbers are not consistently correct.
+#### 1. Page numbers are not consistently correct.
-a.
-When the following JSON string key values are present:
+ - When the following JSON string key values are present:
 	-	pub_start_page and,
 	-	pub_end_page,
 	-	pub_page.